parallelworks/weather-forecast-demo/RUN_MONITORING.md

 ## Hardware requirements:

-04 CPU is recommended minimum ->
+04 CPU is recommended minimum
+04 CPU results for low res -> ~1 hour for 6 hour forecast
 12 CPU results in ->
-32 CPU results in ->
+32 CPU (not all used) ->

 The larger cores are faster than linear speedup b/c disk I/O speeds up too on GCE and I/O requirements can be substantial.

-Peak RAM usage for 25km grid: 20GB
+Peak RAM usage for 25km grid: 20GB (preproc), forecast RAM ~3GB.
-Peak RAM usage for 03km grid: 43GB
+Peak RAM usage for 03km grid: 43GB (preproc), forecast could be 100x.

-100GB hard disk is sufficient for up to 3-4 low resolution runs.
+6 hour, low res (25km) forecast: ~5GB stored output

 ## Run scoping